Bloglines

 Bloglines was a web-based news aggregator for reading syndicated feeds using the RSS and Atom formats.
 Users could subscribe to the syndicated feeds for free using a web browser.
-Bloglines offered an application programming interface that maintainers of web sites could use to write software to read feeds, search its database of feed entries, and ping the service when a website was updated.
+Bloglines offered an application programming interface that maintainers of web could use to write software to read feeds, search its database of feed entries, and ping the service when a website was updated.
 Bloglines became unavailable in early 2015.

 History

 Mark Fletcher, former CEO of ONElist, founded the site in June 2003 and sold it in February 2005 to Ask.com/InterActiveCorp.
 In 2005, it hosted more than 200 million searchable blog articles.
 On July 23, 2007, Bloglines released an iPhone version of their site.
-On August 27, 2007 the company released a public beta version of their site, with new features such as drag-and-drop feeds in the feed tree and a customizable start page.
+On August 27, 2007, the company released a public beta version of their site, with new features such as drag-and-drop feeds in the feed tree and a customizable start page.